| quantile {stats} | R Documentation |

 further arguments passed to or from other methods. |

-A vector of length length(probs)
+A vector of length length(probs) is returned;

-, it has a names
+if names = TRUE, it has a names attribute.

-values in probs
+NA and NaN values in probs are

 propagated to the result.

-returns estimates of underlying distribution quantiles
+quantile returns estimates of underlying distribution quantiles

 based on one or two order statistics from the supplied elements in

-.
+x at probabilities in probs.
 One of the nine quantile

 algorithms discussed in Hyndman and Fan (1996), selected by

-, is employed.
+type, is employed.

 Q_{i}(p) = (1 - \gamma)x_{j} + \gamma x_{j+1}

-where 1 \le i \le 9
+where 1 \le i \le 9,

-\frac{j - m}{n} \le p < \frac{j - m + 1}{n}
+\frac{j - m}{n} \le p < \frac{j - m + 1}{n},

-is a constant determined by the sample
+sample size, and m is a constant determined by the sample

-depends on the fractional part
+quantile type.
+Here \gamma depends on the fractional part

-of g = np+m-j
+of g = np+m-j.

 For the continuous sample quantile types (4 through 9), the sample

-order statistic and p(k)
+order statistic and p(k):

 p(k) = \frac{k - \alpha} {n - \alpha - \beta + 1}